titanml/helm-charts/system/operator-lifecycle-manager/README.md

 # Model Orchestra Operator Lifecycle Manager

-The Model Orchestra Operator Lifecycle Manager (OLM) is a Kubernetes operator that manages the lifecycle of the Takeoff operator.
+The Model Orchestra Operator Lifecycle Manager (OLM) is a Kubernetes operator that manages the lifecycle of the Model Orchestra operator.
 It is responsible for installing the Model Orchestra Operator and managing its lifecycle.

 ## Working thoughts